The 3% Lever: Weekly Shifts That Compound Into $100K+ Over 12 Months for $75K–$95K Operators

 $100K × 14.4 = $1,440K/month

 That’s the 10X number.
-It takes 18 months of consistent 3% improvements, not 12.
-But the math works.
+It takes 18 months of consistent 3% improvements, not 12, but the math holds.

-Most founders never run this calculation.
-They chase 30% improvements through new launches while leaving 3% improvements untouched every month.
+Most founders never run this calculation; they chase 30% jumps through new launches while leaving quiet 3% improvements untouched every month.

 Before you can improve by 3%, you need to know where 3% improvement is possible in each number.

-Not every number has easy 3% gains.
-Some require structural changes.
-Others need minor tweaks.
+Not every number has easy 3% gains—some require structural changes, others need minor tweaks—so start with the lowest-hanging opportunity in each of the five.

 Add one new lead source (new channel)